cdellacqua/svelte-stack-router/README.md

 # svelte-stack-router

 Bridging the gap between Native Apps and WebApps.
-A Stack-based Svelte Router that will make your WebApp feel more native
+A Svelte Router that caches page components and will make your WebApp feel more native

 [NPM Package](https://www.npmjs.com/package/svelte-stack-router)